J/Z (New York City Subway service): Post-1990 changes

-On September 30, 1990, weekend J service was cut back from Broad Street to Canal Street, but it was extended back to Chambers Street in January 1994.
+On September 30, 1990, as part of several systemwide service changes, weekend J service was cut back from Broad Street to Canal Street, but was extended back to Chambers Street on December 19, 1993.

 From May 1 to September 1, 1999, the Williamsburg Bridge was closed for reconstruction.
 J trains ran only between Jamaica Center and Myrtle Avenue; Z trains and skip-stop service operated in both directions between Jamaica Center and Eastern Parkway-Broadway Junction.
 During the closure, B39 bus service over the Williamsburg Bridge was free.
 The closure was anticipated to last until October 1999, but regular subway service was restored one month ahead of schedule.
 The project cost $130 million, including replacing the tracks support structure, signal system and other equipment.
 On September 1, J trains began stopping at the Bowery station 24 hours.
 J trains previously skipped Bowery between 6 AM and 8 PM on weekdays when the M was operating into Manhattan.
 The Z also began stopping at Bowery during its hours of operation for the first time ever on this day.

 After the September 11, 2001 attacks, the Z and skip-stop services were suspended, and the J was initially cut back from Broad Street to Broadway Junction, but service got restored to as far as Essex Street on the evening of September 12 and made all stops along the route.
 On September 17, J trains were extended beyond Broad Street via the Montague Street Tunnel during daytime hours and originated and terminated at Bay Ridge–95th Street to replace the R, which got suspended; trains made all stops along the full route.
 Overnight service was split into two sections, with the northern section operating between Jamaica Center and either Broad Street or Chambers Street, (Note: The southern terminal for weekday overnight service was Broad Street, and for weekend overnight service was Chambers Street.) and the southern section operating as a shuttle between 36th and 95th Streets.
 Normal J service was restored on October 28; the Z and skip-stop services were restored on the following day.